 Personality refers to the differences in characteristic patterns of thinking, feeling, and behaving that make us unique individuals.
 Characteristics of personality tend to remain consistent over time.
 A personality disorder is a way of thinking, feeling, and behaving that deviates from cultural norms, impairs healthy functioning, and remains constant over time.
-Individuals with personality disorders typically experience severe dysfunction in all areas of life, particularly with interpersonal relationships.
-Harmony Hills is a mental health treatment provider offering a wide range of services, including borderline personality disorder treatment.
+Individuals with personality disorders typically experience severe dysfunction in all areas of life, particularly in interpersonal relationships.
+Coping with borderline personality disorder can be difficult without the proper treatment.
+Harmony Hills is a mental health treatment provider offering various services, including borderline personality disorder treatment.

-Borderline personality disorder or BPD is a serious mental health disorder that causes people to have extreme difficulty regulating their emotions, moods, and behaviors, leading to challenges in most areas of life.
+Borderline personality disorder, or BPD, is a severe mental health disorder that causes extreme difficulty regulating emotions, moods, and behaviors, leading to challenges in most areas of life.
 If you or your loved one suffers from BPD, it often feels like life is out of control.
 Luckily, BPD is treatable and usually gets better with age.
 Reach out to the team at Harmony Hills to learn about treatment options for BPD.
 Call 855.494.0357.

 Do You Need BPD Inpatient Treatment?

 Like many other mental health disorders, correctly diagnosing BPD can be complicated, especially with a dual diagnosis.
-Substance use disorders are common in individuals with BPD, and many of the symptoms can overlap.
+Substance use disorders are common in individuals with BPD; many symptoms can overlap.
 The main distinguishing features of BPD are a fragile sense of self and irrational fear of abandonment.
 Other symptoms of BPD include:

 - Impulsive, risk-taking, and self-sabotaging behaviors

 - Self-harm or recurring threats of suicide